-The UW Northern Tier Shelter Fellowship Program was created to provide shelter leadership staff with additional training to help them deliver life-saving knowledge and services to our nation’s homeless pets.
+The UW Northern Tier Shelter Fellowship Program was created to provide shelter leadership staff with additional training to help them deliver life-saving knowledge and services to our nation’s communities and animals in need of care.
 This program is modeled after the highly successful Maddie’s UW/UCD Shelter Medicine Veterinary Fellowship for shelter veterinarians.
 Up to two staff in leadership roles per shelter will participate.

 The fellows will be able to put their new skills to work with their own shelter, directly benefiting shelter animals and communities.
 Additionally, the shelter medicine program will benefit from the infusion of practical experience brought by the Shelter Fellows.
 Many fellows will continue on with the program as alumni and mentors while working in or with shelters for years to come, greatly magnifying the impact of this investment in their training.

 Keep an eye on our website news updates and facebook page where we will announce when we are accepting applications for the upcoming fellowship year starting January 2022.
 Applicants must be leadership staff working in shelters in Alaska, Washington, Idaho, Montana, North Dakota, Minnesota or Wisconsin.
 One application per shelter accepted, with up to 2 staff participating.
 Recommended staff are shelter directors or managers along with another key staff member.
 Shelters will be selected but individuals participating should be listed on the application with one applicant as the primary fellow.